dmattek/dzPlateViewer/README.md

 * `demosite2x2/openseadragoncanvasoverlay`\
 An OpenSeadragon plugin for adding canvas overlay to OSD images.
 * `jscripts`\
-JavaScript files used for creating sliders and interactive heatmaps based on CSV data.
+JavaScript files used to create sliders and interactive heatmaps based on CSV data.

 ## Usage